shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 1. Go to WooCommerce-->Settings->Shipping and select the upper DHL unit (depending on your home country this is DHL Paket, DHL (Parcel) for WooCommerce  or Deutsche Post) to configure the plugin.

 ...for **DHL Paket (Germany)**: you need your EKP number (10 digits) and add the participation numbers (2 digits) to the respective products available (you will find the participation numbers in the DHL business customer portal).
-...for **DHL Parcel Europe (Benelux)**: you need your self-generated API credentials (UserID and Key).
-Push the “Test connection” and the fields below will be prefilled automatically.
 ...for **Deutsche Post International**: you need your customer account number (EKP) and API credentials.

 == Support ==

-More detailed instructions on how to set up your store and configure it are consolidated on on the page [http://www.dhl.com/WooCommerce](http://www.dhl.com/wooCommerce "All About DHL for WooCommerce")
+More detailed instructions on how to set up your store and configure it are consolidated on on the page [here](https://github.com/shadimanna/dhl-logistic-services-for-woocommerce/wiki/Documentation)

-Click [here](www.dhl.com/faqs) for our FAQs or check out our [integration page](www.dhl.com/Integration) with alternative integration options.

 == Additional Information ==
-* The plugin contains a tracking pixel due to reporting purposes of preferred services.
-Its output is the URL where the preferred services are integrated via plugin as well as the number of plugin calls.
-There is no personal data created or collected.
-* In case you like to offer direct shipment to DHL parcelshops or post offices, please note the following phrase of the DHL Paket Service Specifications (annex to the business customer contract): “The sender guarantees that he is entitled to transmit his customers’ e-mail addresses to DHL for the purpose of the parcel notification.”
-* A “Google Maps API Key” is required for a complete installation.
+* A “Google Maps API Key” is required if you wish to display DHL locations on a map for your customers.

 == Screenshots ==